asmoaesl/credits/README.md

 ### Course Change
 When this fork has finished the above, it will begin implementing the following:
+ - Custom, simple syntax highlighting language
- - PEG AST-based syntax highlighting (using pest parser)
+ - Simple theme making language based on the syntax highlighting language
  - A single, standard control scheme with support for loading custom, scriptable control schemes (getting rid of built-in Emacs and Vi controls)

 ## Building